leblowl/lokate/README.md

 Lokate uses the boot build tool (https://github.com/boot-clj/boot).
 With this installed, in the project directory, you can run ```boot dev``` to get a localhost dev server setup or run ```boot prod``` to package the app as a standalone jar.
 Always a work in progress, enjoy :)

+# Awesome Future Features

+1) Scan physical units in with bar code and pull up their history

+2) Drag n Drop markers on map

+3) Browse history for a unit

+4) Full offline ability w/ map tile caching

+5) Export data to Excel

 ## License

 Copyright © 2014 Lucas Leblow